|Alma Mater:||Providence College|

 Tied for No. 57 on NCAA's list of All-Time Winningest Coaches.

-In his five seasons at The U, Coach Jim Larrañaga has led the Hurricanes to a pair of NCAA Sweet 16 appearances and won the 2013 ACC regular season and ACC Tournament titles.
+In his six seasons at The U, Coach Jim Larrañaga has led the Hurricanes to a trio of NCAA Tournament appearances, including two trips to the Sweet 16, and won the 2013 ACC regular season and ACC Tournament titles.
 He has been named the AP, Naismith, USBWA and Henry Iba National Coach of the Year, twice was both the ACC and USBWA District Coach of the Year and was the 2013 NABC District Coach of the Year.

 Larrañaga has posted three 25-win seasons at UM – the only Miami coach to do so – and five in his career.
-He also has recorded four 20-win campaigns at The U and 10 in his career.
-In conference action, the Canes have won nine-or-more league games in four-of-five seasons, while prior to the arrival of Coach L, Miami had never won more than eight ACC games in a season.
-Larrañaga has helped the Canes to 16 postseason victories, including four in the NCAA Tournament (two appearances), seven in the ACC Tournament (five) and five in the NIT (two).
+He also has recorded five 20-win campaigns at The U and 11 in his career.
+In conference action, the Canes have won nine or more league games in five of six seasons, while prior to the arrival of Coach L, Miami had never won more than eight ACC games in a season.
+Larrañaga has helped the Canes to 17 postseason victories, including four in the NCAA Tournament (three appearances), eight in the ACC Tournament (six) and five in the NIT (two).

-Miami’s 35 road wins in the past five seasons are the most among league teams, and in that time, the Canes are fourth in the conference in wins (54), and in both ACC home (31) and road (23) victories.
-In the five years prior to Coach L’s arrival, when the ACC had only 12 teams, Miami was tied for 10th in ACC victories (29), and won just seven ACC road games.
+Miami’s 39 road wins in the past six seasons are the third-most among league teams, and in that time, the Canes are fourth in the conference in wins (64), ACC home victories (38) and ACC road victories (26).
+In the six years prior to Coach L’s arrival, when the ACC had only 12 teams, Miami was tied for ninth in ACC victories (36), and won just 10 total ACC road games.

-In 2016 Coach L and his assistants signed Miami’s top recruiting class in program history with the addition of McDonald’s All-American Dewan Huell, Jordan Brand Classic All-American Bruce Brown, Australian standout Dejan Vasiljevic and Rodney Miller from national powerhouse Oak Hill Academy (Va.).
-The group has been named one of the top 2016 classes in the country, with 247Sports ranking the class No. 9, Scout at No. 10, ESPN at No. 13 and Rivals at No. 13.
+In 2016 the staff signed McDonald’s All-American Dewan Huell, Jordan Brand Classic All-American Bruce Brown, Australian standout Dejan Vasiljevic and Rodney Miller from national powerhouse Oak Hill Academy (Va.).
+The group was named one of the top 2016 classes in the country, with 247Sports ranking the class No. 9, Scout at No. 10, ESPN at No. 13 and Rivals at No. 13.

 The 2015-16 Hurricanes played their way into the NCAA Tournament’s Sweet 16 for the second time in four seasons, and just the third time in school history.
 Miami ended the season ranked No. 10 by the Associated Press and No. 8 in the USA Today Coaches Poll.
 The Canes were ranked in the polls a school record 18 straight weeks and ranked top-15 for a school record 14 weeks, including the current streak of six consecutive weeks.